Filter Content

 Read Less

-Term 3 Pastoral Care Focus- “Confidence and Persistence”
+Term 4 Pastoral Care Focus- “Resilience”

 Parents and carers can support this focus at home by taking opportunities to discuss and teach students about the importance of: